arthurcornelio88/stripe/README.md

 ---

-Great idea — completing that step-by-step block brings the entire OLTP setup full circle.
-Here's the **updated and complete** setup guide section, which fits perfectly into your existing README:

----

-Here's how you can present the two pathways — **simple all-in-one** and **granular control** — in your README, keeping the tone and layout consistent with the rest of the guide:

----

 ### 📦 Project Setup – OLTP DB

 Before running any data logic or ingestion, you must prepare the **OLTP database schema and migration system**.